TamimEhsan/interview-questions-bangladesh/docs/dsi.md

 <details>
 <summary>
-given a number n.return true if you find a middle element k such that sum of 1 to k and sum from k to n are equal.if there no one return false.
+Given a number n.return true if you find a middle element k such that sum of 1 to k and sum from k to n are equal.if there no one return false.
     ex: 49.
 	output: true.
-	explanation: 1 2 3 4 .....35 = 35 36 ....49
+	explanation: 1 + 2 + ... + 35 = 35 + 36 + ... + 49
 </summary>
 <hr>
 [Answer]